suchp001/tutorials/exercise-02.md

 8. Create a summary table that shows the count and average miles per gallon (mpg) for each unique combination of cylinders (cyl) and gears (gear).

-9. Perform an inner join between the "mtcars" dataset and the "iris" dataset based on a common variable.
-Choose any common variable of your choice.

-10. Create a new table that shows the top 3 cars with the highest miles per gallon (mpg) from the "mtcars" dataset, including their respective model names.